 Sclerotinia or Southern Blight Control

 Sclerotinia stem rot and Southern blight are difficult to control with chemicals or fumigation.
 The best way to control these fungal diseases is by rotating crops.
 Don't plant peppers in the same spot where other peppers, potatoes, tomatoes, or eggplant have grown the previous three years.
 In addition, you should avoid injuring plant stems since the fungi can enter through wounds.
 Using black plastic mulch will also help by keeping plants out of contact with the soil.
 Flooding your garden with several inches of water for six weeks will kill the resting bodies of the fungi that cause these diseases.

 Symptoms of fusarium include soft black cankers on the stem.
 As the disease progresses, the cankers may completely encircle the stem.
 Small, light orange structures, which are fungal fruiting bodies, form on the cankers, and pinkish-white fungal threads may also appear.
 Fruit turns black and mushy and leaves can look mottled.

-Prune and remove diseased plant parts to keep the disease from spreading to healthy plants.
+Prune and remove diseased plant parts with pruning shears to keep the disease from spreading to healthy plants.
 Bag them in plastic and discard them, along with one or two plants on each side of the infected one.
 Disinfect pruning tools each time they touch a diseased plant.
 Wear disposable gloves when working with infected plants and discard them when you're finished.
 Clean soil off shoes when walking in infected areas, and disinfect the bottoms of your shoes.
 Avoid watering plants from overhead, and ensure plants are properly ventilated by not crowding them.